 Atopic dermatitis is the most common type of eczema in children and infants.
-Firstly, it is an allergic condition that makes skin dry and/or itchy.
+Firstly, it is a condition that makes skin dry and/or itchy.
 Children with atopic dermatitis go through periods of flare-ups followed by periods of remission from infancy through childhood.
 Some kids outgrow it, though some still have eczema as adults.
 Also, some adults with atopic dermatitis may have flare-ups, which are typically less severe.

 Eczema sufferers have itchy, dry, red, swollen and sore skin.
 Scratching seems like it may provide relief, but it will generally make things worse.
 As a result, some children have rashes that leak clear fluid.
 Furthermore, rashes crust over and your skin becomes scaly.
 Common places for atopic dermatitis are in elbow creases, behind the knees, on cheeks, and on the buttocks.